-If you or your kids do not mind road-tripping to reach New England’s top mountain destination, consider planning Stowe, Vermont family vacation!
-In this post, I will be sharing all you need to know before packing bags.
+If you or your kids do not mind road-tripping to reach New England’s top mountain destination, consider planning Stowe, Vermont, family vacation!
+In this post, I will share everything you need to know before packing bags.

 Vermont Family Vacation Guide

 Little About Stowe, Vermont

 Stowe is a town in Northern Vermont (Northeastern State of the USA).
 It is overlooked by Mount Mansfield.
 Whether it is skiing, mountain biking, horse riding, or exploring hiking trails, Stowe makes a perfect destination for both adults and kids!

 It is worth mentioning that the outdoors is a great “place” to be during the pandemic.
 Although the safety rules still apply here, it is much easier to maintain the 6 feet-distance-rules out in nature.

 This stunning mountain town is roughly 5+ hours driving distance away from New York City.
 If you have kids and depending on where are you driving from, it may get a little challenging for them to sit still in one place.
 Make sure you stop for snack times and a little stretch here and there.